 When the skin is stretched abruptly, it causes collagen and elastin fibres (the structural proteins of the skin) to rupture.
 This causes a visible stretch mark (scar).

+What do fresh stretch marks look like?
 New stretch marks are usually very noticeable and pink, red, purple or brown in colour.
 Fresh stretch marks can also feel itchy and may appear raised.

 Over time, stretch marks become much less prominent and irritated as they fade to thin, silvery lines.